 Yeeks!
 3 belt loops so close together looks bad (fixable), pockets too close together forming a weird angle on the butt (not fixable).

 Theory pants, size 00.
 Needed only half an inch taken in, so my tailors at Hemmingway said it was best via the back center.
 Note the clean lines showing perfect reattachment of waistband.
-The weird darts on both sides were there when I bought the pants.
+The weird darts on both sides were

 Clean and symmetrical reattachment.
 Now that I look at this closely, I just noticed that the Theory label is missing, just like the bad BR waist job above!
 Make sure to tell your tailor if you want to keep the size/brand label.